Additive Bayesian variable selection under censoring and misspecification: Introduction

-We summarize our main contributions.
-We show that under mild assumptions BMS for AAFT, APH and additive probit models asymptotically selects variables that help predict the outcome (e.g. reduce mean squared error in AAFT models) or the censoring times, \textit{i.e.} variables that do not predict neither are discarded.
-We show that both censoring and wrongly specifying covariate effects has an exponential effect in power, but that asymptotically neither leads to false positive inflation.
-An implication for experimental design is that increasing follow-up in survival studies can improve power exponentially.
-We also develop novel methods to ameliorate the power drop by learning from the data if non-linear effects are actually needed, and studying the effect of using finite basis to speed up computations.
-Our specific proposal is a novel combination of non-local priors \citep{JR10} and group-Zellner priors that induce group-level sparsity for non-linear effects.
-As a technical contribution, we prove the asymptotic validity of Laplace approximations to Bayes factors under minimal conditions, allowing for misspecification, which provides the basis to obtain Bayes factor rates for a general concave log-likelihood class.
-Finally, we develop AFT algorithms based on fast approximations to Normal log-cumulative distribution derivatives of value beyond our immediate BMS scope, and software (R package \texttt{mombf}).
+We summarize our main messages.
+We show that, under mild assumptions, Bayesian model selection asymptotically discards covariates that do not predict neither the outcome nor the censoring times.
+By \textit{predict}, we refer to increasing the expectation of the log-likelihood function.
+For any fully-specified model, said expectation is a weighted average of a reward for assigning a high probability to the observed censoring time in individuals that are censored, and a reward for predicting survival times accurately in uncensored individuals (\textit{e.g.} mean squared error, for Normal AFT models).
+For the partially-specified Cox model, the reward is for assigning a high hazard to individuals who experienced the event, relative to other individuals at risk.
+We discuss that both censoring and wrongly specifying covariate effects have an exponential effect in power, but that asymptotically neither leads to false positive inflation.
+We also develop a novel non-linear effect decomposition to ameliorate the power drop, and study the consequences of using finite basis to describe covariate effects, a practical strategy to speed up computations when one considers many models.
+For concreteness, we outline a formulation based on a novel combination of non-local priors \citep{JR10} and group-Zellner priors that induce group-level sparsity for non-linear effects.
+As a technical contribution, we prove the asymptotic validity of Laplace approximations to Bayes factors for concave log-likelihoods under minimal conditions, allowing for misspecification, which provides a simple basis to study Bayes factors that covers all models considered in this paper.
+We also provide software (R package \texttt{mombf}).